aeckar/usf-cse-resources/COP 3514 Program Design/studyguides/cop3514_exam3_review.md

 - *Makefiles* are files containing sequences of commands used to build a program
     - On Unix, processed using the `make` command
+- One per directory, named `Makefile` or `makefile`
 - Makefiles automate the build process by
     - Deciding which parts of a program need to be recompiled
     - Recognizing file dependencies
     - Listing what commands need to be executed
-- Procedures in a makefile are called *groups*, each of which is in the form shown below
+- Procedures in a makefile are grouped into *rules*, each of which is in the form shown below

 ```txt
 <target>: <file dependencies>